alirezakhosravi/IgniteCachingDistributed/README.md

 ```

 ## Advance Configuration
-for config ignite, see https://apacheignite-net.readme.io/docs/
+for advanced configuration, see https://apacheignite-net.readme.io/docs/
 ```
 IgniteConfiguration customeConfiguration = new IgniteConfiguration {